Should England make Sustainable Drainage Systems (SuDS) mandatory on new developments like Wales?

 - Flood risk management.

-In Wales, the new legislation which is a part of Schedule 3 of the Flood and Water Management Act (2010) requires a shift from below-ground, piped drainage infrastructure and single-point storage towards open and green forms of water conveyance, treatment, storage and disposal.
-From the 7th January 2019, any new schemes must manage water on or as close to the surface and source of runoff as possible.
+In Welsh legislation (part of Schedule 3 of the Flood and Water Management Act (2010)) there is a requirement now to shift from below-ground, piped drainage infrastructure and single-point storage, towards open and green forms of water conveyance, treatment, storage and disposal.
+New schemes must manage water on or as close to the surface and source of runoff as possible.
 Pollution must also be managed at source so that it does not require engineered downstream drainage infrastructure to treat it.
-Generally, the local authority will become the SuDS Approval Body (SAB) and make decisions on planning applications, although there are transitional arrangements in place for existing planning applications or where the valid application has already been registered, where by approval from a SAB will not be required if an application for the approval of the reserved matters is made before 7th January 2020.
+Generally, the local authority will become the SuDS Approval Body (SAB) and make decisions on planning applications.

-- Sustainable Drainage Systems (SuDS) will be required for managing surface water on all new developments with plans to build more than one house or where the construction area is 100m2 or more.
+- Sustainable Drainage Systems (SuDS) are required for managing surface water on all new developments with plans to build more than one house or where the construction area is 100m2 or more.

-- Local authorities will become the SuDS Approving Body (SAB) for planning applications.
+- Local authorities are the SuDS Approving Body (SAB) for planning applications.

-If SuDS were to become mandatory in England, developers would have to work closely with infrastructure engineers, developers, architects, planners and SABS in order to include and incorporate effective SuDS to the planned development.
+If SuDS were to become mandatory in England, developers would have to work closely with infrastructure engineers, developers, architects, planners and SABs to incorporate effective SuDS into the planned development.
 This is important for minimising the potential loss of land in a development and maintaining the projects commercial viability.
-The use of porous surfaces, swales and SuDS used to drain roads and roofs will reduce the loss of available land and will not affect the commercial viability of projects.
+The use of porous surfaces, swales and SuDS used to manage surface water from roads and roofs will reduce the loss of available land and will not affect the commercial viability of projects.

-There are many different types of SuDS that can be applied to existing households and new developments.
+There are many different types of SuDS that can be retrofitted to existing developments or be part of the design process for new developments.
 More information on them can be found in our booklet, which can be downloaded here.